sdondley/Dist-Zilla-for-Beginners/tutorial13.md

 The `Changes` file can assist end users with answering the question: "Does the new version of this module have new features or bug fixes that are worth the risk of upgrading?"
 If your new version offers only minor document changes, they might choose to pass.
-But if the module can now brush their teeth for them, they'll probably want to download and install it.
+But if the module can now brush their teeth for them while they sleep, they might bite.

 A `Changes` file should be a simple log with each new release of your distribution constituting three components: